Enter your product economics

 Conversion rate is multiplicative on your max bid.
 Max CPC = pre-ad profit × conversion rate.
 So lifting CVR from 8% to 12% raises your max bid by 50% — the same break-even, but on more clicks that convert.
 Improving your listing is usually cheaper than out-bidding competitors.

 Because what counts as "good" depends on your conversion rate and margin.
-A $1.00 CPC is a comfortable win at 12% CVR on a $40 product with 40% margin — but a clear loss at 5% CVR on the same product.
+A 1.00 CPC is a comfortable win at 12% CVR on a product priced at 40 with 40% margin — but a clear loss at 5% CVR on the same product.
 Always check the projected ACoS at your CPC + CVR against your break-even ACoS, not the CPC number on its own.

 If your unit cost plus the referral fee meets or exceeds your selling price, there's no margin left to fund advertising — no CPC or ACoS can make the campaign profitable.
 The calculator surfaces this with a warning and a "—" break-even ROAS.
 Fix the unit economics first (raise price or cut cost), then come back.

-This is the PLANNING tool — you input product economics + a bid + conversion rate, and it tells you the break-even thresholds and whether the bid is profitable.
-The ROAS calculator is the MEASUREMENT tool — you input actual ad spend + ad sales from a running campaign, and it tells you your ROAS, ACoS, and net profit.
-Use both together: plan with this one, then measure with the ROAS calculator.
+This is the planning tool: enter product economics + a bid + CVR and it outputs your break-even thresholds.
+The ROAS calculator is the measurement tool: enter actual ad spend + sales from a live campaign and it outputs your ROAS, ACoS, and net profit.
+Use both: plan here first, then measure there.

 Yes.
 The math is identical across marketplaces, and the calculator displays results in your local currency automatically (9 regions: US, IN, UK, AU, CA, AE, SG, DE, FR).
 Enter your numbers in your own currency and set your category's referral fee for that marketplace.